MaZderMind/django-vs-extjs/README.md

 As an example I created the [Polls-Controller](frontend/static/frontend/controller/Polls.js) and [-View](frontend/static/frontend/view/Polls.js).
 The controller only adds the View to the Navigation-Controller as explained above.
 The View only consists of a single [GridPanel](http://docs-origin.sencha.com/extjs/5.0.0/apidocs/#!/api/Ext.grid.Panel) which is configured with paging, sorting and editing.
 It is bound to the [Polls-Store](frontend/static/frontend/store/Polls.js) which configures, how data is loaded from and saved to the Django-Backend.

 ## CrsfTokenHelper
+The Django REST-Api reqires, that all None-GET-Requests carry an [CSRF-Token](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet#Double_Submit_Cookies).
+The Token is sent to the Browser as a Cookie and must be copied to the POST-Parameters or the Request-Headers.
+Requests that do not fulfil this reqirement are rejected.

+The [CrsfTokenHelper-Class](frontend/static/frontend/helper/CrsfTokenHelper.js) is loaded from `frontend.js`.
+It is declared as singleton and thus immedeatly instanciated by ExtJS.
+In its constructor it adds an `beforerequest`-Event-Handler to the ExtJS Ajax Routines, which statisfy the above mentioned need by copying the Cookie into a custem HTTP-Reqest-Header `X-CSRFToken`.
+Thus no other parts of the Application need to worry about CSRF Prevention Issues.

 ## DjangoProxy
+Django has a very specific way of transporting the Sort-Direction over the API:

+ - [http://localhost:8000/api/polls/?sort=question](http://localhost:8000/api/polls/?sort=question) sorts by question Ascending
+ - [http://localhost:8000/api/polls/?sort=-question](http://localhost:8000/api/polls/?sort=-question) sorts by question Descending

+The Sort-Direction is specified by the minus-Sign before the fieldname.
+This is not directly supported by ExtJS, so we need custom code to implement serializing the ExtJS Sort-Information into the GET-Parameter Value.

+Additionally - when updating Rows - ExtJS sends partitial updates by default (only the changed fields).
+The REST-Apis `PUT`-Method-Handler expects complete Records and fails if fields are missing.
+We correct this by telling ExtJS to send a `PATCH`-Request instead of `POST` for updates.
+Djangos The REST-Api handles `PATCH` like `POST` but without the check for completion.

+Both code parts can be found in the [DjangoProxy](frontend/static/frontend/helper/DjangoProxy.js)-Class, which is directly derived from [Ext.data.proxy.Rest](http://docs.sencha.com/extjs/5.0.0/apidocs/#!/api/Ext.data.proxy.Rest), the REST-Adapter supplied by ExtJS.

 ## Filtering